Pixi.

 The DREEM Hub team with members of ODUPA Dairy Cooperative and the local community in Laikipia County.

-At ODUPA, farmers were seen adding value to milk using manual processes due to limited access to modern equipment and energy.
-Meanwhile, Solio Cooperative showcased how its milk collection model is improving community livelihoods, though challenges in scaling remain due to energy constraints.
+At ODUPA, farmers were adding value to milk using manual processes due to limited access to modern equipment and energy, drawing attention to the need for value addition equipment to improve both speed and efficiency in processing.
+Meanwhile, Solio Cooperative showcased how its milk collection model is improving community livelihoods, though challenges in scaling remain due to the high cost of dairy equipment and the burden of high electricity expenses that continue to eat into profits.

-Across both cooperatives, stakeholders emphasized the urgent need for affordable, reliable, and sustainable energy solutions to support value addition in the dairy chain.
+Across both cooperatives, stakeholders emphasized the urgent need for affordable, reliable, and sustainable value addition equipment and powering solutions to support value addition in the dairy chain.

 Demonstration Farms to Bridge the Gap

-The upcoming demonstration farms will act as knowledge-sharing centers, giving farmers practical exposure to solar-powered agricultural technologies.
-The demo farms will act as learning centers to showcase productive solar energy applications in agriculture.
+The upcoming demonstration farms in Laikipia and Kitui will act as knowledge-sharing hubs, giving farmers practical exposure to solar-powered agricultural technologies.
 Farmers will experience first-hand how agri-solar equipment works, with an emphasis on quality assurance and practical use.
-This is aimed at accelerating clean energy adoption in agriculture.
+The initiative is aimed at accelerating clean energy adoption in agriculture.

 The visits to Kitui and Laikipia form part of a larger effort to co-create impactful solutions that link renewable energy to agricultural productivity.
 With multiple partners on board, the DREEM Hub aims to build resilience in rural communities, enhance food security, and promote clean energy adoption across Kenya’s agricultural sector.